 - digestive issues, gas, bloating

 Let’s clear up a few myths.
-First off, I love the one where people say they lose tons of weight and feel great when they go vegan.
+People say they lose tons of weight and feel great when they go vegan.
 Great!
 Sure, this could work for a while.
 It’s basically like a cleanse: about 70 percent vegetables/carbs, and about 10 percent protein & fat.
 And anytime you transition from a processed food diet to a plant-based diet, of course your health will improve, and you will lose weight if you are overweight.

 Then there’s the “meat is unhealthy” claim.
 Sure, meat is unhealthy when you buy it from McDonald’s or if you buy mass produced factory farmed toxin-filled meat.
 Humanely raised hormone/antibiotic-free meat from reputable sources contains B vitamins, zinc, iron, good fats, and protein necessary for immune & cardiovascular function, tissue building & repair.
 We all require different amounts.
 But in times of stress, the body’s need for protein & good fats is greater.
 Don’t believe the hype about red meat causing early death.
 These studies are seriously flawed, and my guess is the participants weren’t eating organic meat.

 I’m not anti-vegetarian.
 In fact, I absolutely stress that everyone’s diet should be plant-based.
 That means 50 – 75% of your plate should be vegetables, possibly legumes if you can tolerate them.
 But the point of this article is to stress that no one diet works for everyone.
 It’s of course possible to be an unhealthy meat eater, sure.
 We need a plant-based diet.
 Plants provide antioxidants, minerals, and nutrients that oxygenate the body.
 It’s possible to be an unhealthy vegetarian, especially if you’re eating soy and fake meat products.

 It’s about what is the right diet for YOU?
 The body’s needs change over time, and our diet must change to accommodate these needs.
 And my other point is this: if you have health issues, your diet should be the first thing you focus on.